arcsecond-io/oort/docs/index.md

 oort watch [OPTIONS] folder1 folder2 ...
 ```

-The `OPTIONS` part of `oort watch is important.
-There is two option:
+The `OPTIONS` part of `oort watch` is important.
+There are two options:
 * `-o <subdomain>` (or `--organisation <subdomain>`) to specify that uploads of
 that folder will be sent to that organisation.
 * `-t <telescope uuid>` (or `--telescope <telescope uuid>`) to specify to which